-The DONNA Foundation’s endurance events, DONNA Marathon Weekend, PLAYERS DONNA 5K, and DONNA Puck & Stick Stair Challenge, are all designed to raise funds and awareness for The DONNA Foundation’s mission.
+The DONNA Foundation’s endurance events are all designed to raise funds and awareness for The DONNA Foundation’s mission.
 Each of these events feature survivor-focused opportunities.
 Participants self-identify through event registration and are provided with specifically designed race bibs, markers and/or other materials.
 These items promote a sense of community for the survivor and their family, both on and off the event course.
 These events engage survivors in a real time setting, promote conversation, and allow them to share their stories.
 Their voices become part of our Education & Awareness campaigns, continuing to elevate and celebrate survivors as they define their lives after cancer.

 Health & Wellness Expo

 Each February, The DONNA Foundation hosts a two-day Health & Fitness Expo.
 This event features many of the top pharmaceutical companies and healthcare providers committed to the care and support of breast cancer patients and their families.
-More than 20,000 visitors from around the country participate in the event, engaging with educators and interactive displays.
+Visitors from around the country participate in the event, engaging with educators and interactive displays.
 Thanks to the generosity of event sponsors, this two-day educational program is free and open to the public.